DaeBlicki/OrthoMAP/README.md

 │    ├── OrthoFinder/diamond            * results for Diamond
 │    ├── OrthoFinder/mmseqs2            * results for MMseqs2
 │    ├── OrthoMAP_Data_Visualization/   * visual results
-│    └── OrthoMAP_Seurat_Objects/       * seurat results
+│    ├── OrthoMAP_Seurat_Objects/       * seurat results
+│    └── OrthoMAP_Statistical_Results/  * empirical results
 │
 └── scripts
-     ├── oma_part1.sh              * Part 1 using OMA
+     ├── oma_part1.sh              * Part 1 of OMA
-     ├── oma_part2.sh              * Part 1 using OMA
+     ├── oma_part2.sh              * Part 2 of OMA
-     ├── oma_part3.sh              * Part 1 using OMA
+     ├── oma_part3.sh              * Part 3 of OMA
-     ├── orthofinder_diamond.sh    * Part 1 using OrthoFinder
+     ├── orthofinder_diamond.sh    * run OrthoFinder using Diamond
-     ├── orthofinder_mmseqs2.sh    * Part 1 using OrthoFinder
+     ├── orthofinder_mmseqs2.sh    * run OrthoFinder using MMseqs2
-     └── orthomap.sh               * Part 2 using OrthoMAP
+     └── run_orthomap.sh           * run OrthoMAP
 ```

 ### 1.2.
 Requirement

 The pipeline requires **three** inputs for each species: Transcriptomes stored as `.fa` in `data/DB`, scRNA-seq data stored as `.Robj` or `.rds` in `data/sc_objects`, and the annotation table from FASTA file (geneID) to Robj file (gene.name) stored as `.csv` in `data/annotation_table`.
 The required software and R packages are shown in Supplementary Material - Software.
+(Optional) Color palette for coloring celltypes stored in `IDs` can be integrated in the pipeline using `data/tissue_palette.csv`

 **⚠️ IMPORTANT: Each species inputs must have the same filename**